VolodymyrOrlov/cma-es-scala/README.md

 # Covariance Matrix Adaptation Evolution Strategy

-This project is a minimalistic Scala version of the CMA-ES algorithm as described in [this paper](https://www.lri.fr/~hansen/cmatutorial.pdf).
-This implementation is not as full as Java version however it provides certain benefits compared to the latter one:
+This library is a minimalistic Scala version of the CMA-ES algorithm as described in [this paper](https://www.lri.fr/~hansen/cmatutorial.pdf).
+The implementation is not as full as Java version of the
+ algorithm however it provides certain benefits compared to the latter one:

-* It is much more compact and straightforward.
+* This implementation is more compact and straightforward.
-* Its objective function can be run in parrallel.
-This might help to reduce optimization time if takes long time to compute your fitness function.
+* In Scala version objective function can be evaluated in parallel.
+This might help to reduce optimization time if it takes long time to compute your fitness function.
 * The strategy implementation is stateless and idempotent.

-Here is a minimal working example of library usage:
+Here is a minimal working example.:

  ```scala